Oluwaseun-Oyewole/Elasticbean-Python/README.md

-### Creating Django Resuable Package and Deploying Django application on ElasticBeanStack(IAAS) with AWS RDS
+### Creating Django Resuable Package and Deploying Django application on ElasticBeanStack(PAAS) with AWS RDS

 #### install the following Python 3.6 or later, pip, awsebcli